 And so, using this earthly illustration, Paul describes how Jesus “won” the souls out of the bliss section of Hades.
 First, Jesus descended into the lower parts of the earth.
 (Remember that in the previous post I explained that Hades is located somewhere deep in the heart of the earth.)
 Second, He ascended to heaven with those souls.
 Third, He marched victoriously into heaven with those souls behind Him.
 The N.I.V. translation does the best job of conveying Paul’s imagery.
 It renders Ephesians 4:8 as, “…he led captives in his train…”

-You ask, “But why did those millions of saved souls have to wait until Christ’s resurrection before they could formally enter heaven?”
+You ask, “But why did all those saved souls have to wait until Christ’s resurrection before they could formally enter heaven?”
 It was because Jesus had to officially shed His blood in time and history before their sins could be eternally cleansed.
 Keep in mind that Hebrews 10:4 says that it wasn’t possible for the blood of the Old Testament sacrifices to take away sin.
 The best such blood could do was cover sin and stay the wrath of God.
 It is only Christ’s literal blood that can eternally cleanse sin.
 As I once heard a Bible teacher say, “Really, the Old Testament believers were saved on credit by looking ahead to Christ’s death on the cross just as we look back to it.”

 And so what does all this mean for the Christian today?
 It means that at the moment of death the Christian’s soul goes straight on up to heaven.
 There is now no longer a need for the bliss section of Hades.
 Surely that section still exists, but it’s empty.